UFC 30: History

 The card was headlined by two title fights, a Light Heavyweight Championship bout between current champion Tito Ortiz and Evan Tanner, and the inaugural UFC Bantamweight Championship bout between Jens Pulver and Caol Uno.
 After this event, Bantamweight was renamed "Lightweight" under the new Unified Rules of Mixed Martial Arts, defined by the New Jersey State Athletic Control Board.
 Bantamweight fighters would not again appear in the UFC until after the UFC–WEC merger in 2011.
-The event featured the first UFC appearances of Phil Baroni, Sean Sherk and Elvis Sinosic.
+The event featured the first UFC appearances of Phil Baroni, Sean Sherk, Phil Johns, Caol Uno and Elvis Sinosic.

 UFC 30 marked a major turning point for the UFC, as it was the first UFC event held by new owners Zuffa, LLC.
 Headed by Station Casinos owners Frank and Lorenzo Ferttita, and managed by Dana White, Zuffa acquired the UFC in January 2001 from former owners Semaphore Entertainment Group, who were on the brink of bankruptcy.

 One notable change instituted by Zuffa was allowing the championship bout fighters to choose their own entry music in lieu of the standard fare UFC theme song, but that change was not implemented at UFC 30.